 - Relevance to curriculum (references technology use expectations from the student handbook)

 Secondly, Smith et al suggest focusing on rules that promote self-regulation among learners.
 The authors recognize the complexity of guiding students to self regulation.
-From page 54, “But self regulation is the product of trial and error – missteps are essential to its refinement.”
+From page 54 of Better than Carrots or Sticks, “But self regulation is the product of trial and error – missteps are essential to its refinement.”
 Another powerful quote that seems to hit me right in the face when I read it.

 Leading students to self regulation is much harder than I imagined.
 The last couple years I’ve been trying different versions of my procedures that are based on the idea of Daily Engagement Assessments which I found at Bob Patrick’s Latin Best Practices site and refined versions at Lance Piantaggini’s magisterp site.
 I made a lot of mistakes in my first renditions of these DEA agreements and I really struggled with an idea that I never dreamed would happen in a classroom.